 So I head there and the exact same parking spot is open as last time - the one that's just a space from the end of the block.
 I snag it and head out into the rain.
 I walk into the Savant, and there are just a few donuts left.
 But some of the ones that remain?
-They're Tannenbaum donuts and I've never seen any so beautiful.
+They're Tannenbaum donuts - I've never before seen such things.

 I buy some for the girls.
 The maple-salt donut holes?
-I get those for me and Karen.
-The candied ginger strips atop butter-cream frosting?
-I get some of those, maybe just for me.
+I get those for Karen.
+Then I see candied ginger strips atop butter-cream frosting.
+I score those, maybe just for me.

 But it's 3:30, I say.

 She smiles and says it's my lucky day.